 - Matthew Searle

 - St James’ Church

-While the highlight of the project will be the play itself, other activities and events are being planned, too, e.g. drama workshops, school visits, an exhibition and documentary film, etc..
+While the highlight of the project will be the play itself, other activities and events are being planned, too, e.g. drama workshops, school visits, an exhibition, sand modelling sessions and documentary film, etc..
 They will run in parallel with the play and greatly enhance the benefits arising from the project as a whole.
 We are indebted to Heritage Lottery Fund for supporting these wrap-around activities.